2023 Moto3 World Championship

-Jaume Masià, (pictured in 2019), was the 2023 Moto3 World Riders' Champion.
+Jaume Masià (pictured in 2019) was the 2023 Moto3 World Riders' Champion.

+Ayumu Sasaki (pictured in 2016) finished runner-up.

+David Alonso (pictured in 2025) finished third and was the 2023 Moto3 Rookie of the Year.

-The 2023 FIM Moto3 World Championship was part of the 75th FIM Road Racing World Championship season.
+The 2023 FIM Moto3 World Championship was the lightweight class of the 75th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.
 Jaume Masià won the championship with one race to spare after winning the Grand Prix of Qatar.